-In the 2021 edition, final consumption data of oil products is estimated based on the total final consumption data by product available from the Ministry of Energy and Energy Affairs and the split into sectors from 2018.
+In the 2022 edition, part of the final consumption data of oil products for year 2019 has been revised to use directly official data from the Ministry of Energy and Energy Affairs.
+In cases where this has not been possible, 2019 data is estimated based on the total final consumption data by product available and the split into sectors from 2018.

-In the 2021 edition, electricity data for 2014 to 2017 has been revised as new information from the Latin American Energy Organization (OLADE) became available.
+In the 2021 edition, electricity data for 2014 to 2017 was revised as new information from the Latin American Energy Organization (OLADE) became available.
 Similarly, trade of oil products has been revised for 2014, 2016 and 2018.